 Install a smart thermostat and other smart devices

-Smart home thermostats can “learn” the settings for your heating and cooling in real-time and manage those settings in the most energy-efficient way possible.
+Smart thermostats can learn the settings for your heating and cooling in real-time and manage those settings in the most energy-efficient way possible.
 It can adjust temperatures for optimal performance, or you can from an app.
 The “smart” in smart thermostat can refer to the AI ability to learn your usage patterns, and automatically make adjustments to those patterns, or it can just mean “app-connected.”

 Smart plugs and vampire energy